 Philosophical writing is dialogical.
 Almost any bit of argumentative writing is a contribution to a conversation already in progress, so you have to catch up on what’s already been said.
-Some texts help you with this by reviewing relevant bits of the conversation so far; some don’t.
+Most texts help you with this by reviewing relevant bits of the conversation so far; some don’t.
 But you have to catch up anyway or you will be confused.
 In addition, philosophers tend to consider other points of view in the course of a text.
 Authors will describe objections to their own views, and alternative ways of thinking.
-Sometimes the objections others have already made aren’t as strong as they could be, so authors will try to improve on the objections so that they can test their own ideas against the strongest possible rivals.
+Sometimes the existing objections aren’t as strong as they could be, so authors will try to improve on the objections so that they can test their own ideas against the strongest possible rivals.
 It’s as if the author is having a conversation by herself, playing both sides in a dialogue.
 Try not to confuse what the author writes in her own voice with what she writes in the voice of others, real or imagined.
-If you think an author has contradicted herself, go back and make sure you understood whether she was expressing her own view or those of others.
+If you think an author has contradicted herself, go back and make sure you understood whether she was expressing her own view or someone else’s.

 Philosophical writing is precise.
 Language is a precision instrument; each word, grammatical construction, and punctuation mark serves a function.
 Philosophers often push the limits of language, so this precision is especially important for them.
 Philosophers don’t write so that their words wash over you, leaving you with the general impression of their meaning (unlike, perhaps, some poets); they craft sentences to say precisely what they mean, even after dogged scrutiny and questioning.
 Sometimes, the correct linguistic tool is not available in ordinary language, so philosophers must invent their own terminology (or borrow special terminology from others).
-Many students feel that philosophy is excessively wordy and repetitive, or that philosophers use fancy words in order to sound smart and intimidating.
-These things happen sometimes, but more often philosophers have chosen their words with exceptional care.
+Students sometimes feel that philosophy is wordy and repetitive, or that philosophers use fancy words in order to sound smart and intimidating.
+These things happen sometimes, but mostly philosophers choose their words with great care.
+Similar sentences may be slightly different, wordy-seeming phrases may be more precise than plainer phrases.
 Philosophers occasionally make mistakes, of course, and express themselves incorrectly.
-But mistakes like that are rare; philosophers are professional writers who perform at a high level.
+But mistakes like that are rare.

 Reading philosophy: reading for arguments